by Jerry W. Thomas

-A second barrier to better advertising is the belief that sales performance will tell if the advertising is working.
+A second barrier to better advertising is the belief that sales performance will reveal if the advertising is working.
 Unless the sales response to the advertising is immediate and overwhelming, it is almost impossible to use sales data to judge the effectiveness of the advertising.
-So many variables are beyond our control, as noted, that it’s impossible to isolate the effects of media advertising alone.
+So many variables are beyond our control, as noted previously, that it’s impossible to isolate the effects of media advertising alone.
 Moreover, some advertising works in a few weeks, while other advertising might take many months to show positive effects, and this delayed response can confound our efforts to read the sales data.
-Also, advertising often has short-term effects that sales data might reflect, and long-term (years later) effects that most of us might easily overlook in subsequent sales data.
-Because of these limitations, sales data tends to be confusing and unreliable as an indicator of advertising effectiveness.
+Also, advertising often has short-term effects that sales data might reflect, and longterm effects that most of us might easily overlook in subsequent sales data.
+Because of these limitations, sales data tend to be confusing and unreliable as indicators of advertising effectiveness.

-Sophisticated marketing mix modeling is one way to measure these advertising effects on sales, but it often takes millions of dollars and years of effort, and requires the building of pristine databases of sales information along with all of the marketing input variables.
+Sophisticated marketing mix modeling is one way to measure these advertising effects on sales, but it often takes millions of dollars and years of effort, and it requires the building of pristine databases of sales information along with all of the marketing-input variables.
 Few companies have the budget, the patience, the accurate databases, and the technical knowledge necessary to succeed at marketing mix modeling.
-Even so, marketing mix modeling does not help us evaluate the contribution of a single commercial but rather the cumulative effects of many different commercials over a long period of time.
-Also, marketing mix modeling does not tell us why the advertising worked, or failed to work.
-Was it message, or media weight, or media mix that made the advertising effective?
+Even so, marketing mix modeling does not help us evaluate the contribution of a single commercial, but rather the cumulative effects of many different commercials over a long period of time.
+Also, marketing mix modeling does not tell us why the advertising worked, or why it failed to work.
+Was it the message, the media weight, or the media mix that made the advertising effective?
 Generally, marketing mix modeling cannot answer these types of questions.
 So, again, sales data is of limited value when you make critical decisions about your advertising.

 A third barrier to better advertising is a pervasive tendency of many (but not all) advertising agencies to delay, undermine, and thwart efforts to objectively test their creative “babies.”
 Who wants a report card on the quality of their work?
 It’s very threatening.
 The results can upset the creative folks.
 The results can upset clients.
 The agency can lose control.
 Agencies can be quite creative in coming up with reasons to avoid copy testing.
 Some of our favorites: